defi-wonderland/specs/specs/interop/shared-lockbox-upgrade.md

    - The `SharedLockbox` address is set as immutable in the new implementation

 The L1 ProxyAdmin owner (L1PAO) will execute this transaction.
-As the entity responsible for updating contracts, it has the authority to perform the first two steps.
+As the entity responsible for updating contracts, it has the authority to perform the second and third steps.
-For the third step, the L1PAO has to be set as authorized for adding a chain to the op-governed dependency set on the `SuperchainConfig` when initializing.
+For the first step, the L1PAO has to be set as authorized for adding a chain to the op-governed dependency set on the `SuperchainConfig` when initializing.
 This process can be set as a [superchain-ops](https://github.com/ethereum-optimism/superchain-ops) task.